Siliconheart/Tiny-Tetris/README.md

-# Tiny-Tetris
+# Tiny-Tetris Blue Pill STM32

-Tetris Clone with OLED SSD1306(I2C) for Arduino Nano / Uno
+This is an attempt to port AJRussell's Tetris Clone with OLED SSD1306(I2C) for Arduino Nano / Uno to Blue Pill (STM32F103C8T6)

 The code is not finished, there is still lots to be done.

 Things that need to be added:

+1. Make it run on STM32

 High score functionality.